darrylcjy/world-cup-goals/README.md

 # World Cup Goals Analysis Dashboard

 This application is a portfolio project built using Plotly's Dash , faculty.ai's Dash Bootstrap Components, and Pandas.
-Using historical FIFA World Cup data, this Dash app provides visualizations for goals statistics dating from 1986 to 2022.
+Using historical FIFA World Cup data, this Dash app provides visualizations for goal statistics dating from 1986 to 2022.

 ## The Analysis